Plumsail/forms-docs/source/designer/containers.rst

     *   - Shape
         - Setting that allows you to change presentation of the Wizard container.
     *   - OnFinish
-        - A script which will run when the user presses the Finish button in the last section.
+        - A script which will run when the user presses the Finish button in the last step.
 Submits the form by default.
     *   - Next Text
         - Property that holds the text of the Next button.
     *   - Back Text